bediger4000/parse-number-strings/README.md

 I don't know how important this is.

 I probably should have used a special Unicode code point for end-of-string (EOS).
-That would make the code look a lot more regular, instead of having a test for index into the string representation less than length-of-string.
+That would make the state machine code look a lot more regular.
+It has a test for index into the string representation less than length-of-string.

 The approach of using a language's standard library functions